How to harness the halo of the happy customer

 - Is there an opportunity to give out physical feedback forms or flyers on your premises with signs or reminders drawing attention to them?

-- A feedback questionnaire can also be created on a free online tool and sent out via print, email, social media posts or put on your website.
-Though where possible make requests feel personal.
+- A feedback questionnaire can also be created on a free online tool and sent out via print, email, social media posts or put on your website; though where possible we’d recommend making requests feel personal.

 - Tailor specific questions to draw attention to the benefits of your offering.

-- Is there an incentive you can add, such a refer-a-friend scheme?
+- Is there an incentive you can add, such as a refer-a-friend scheme?

-- Aim for a broad selection of different types of customer or different areas of your business to best highlight all that you have to offer.
+- Aim for a broad selection of different types of customers or different areas of your business to best highlight all that you have to offer.

 - Be responsive; say thank you.
 It’s a great opportunity to stay in touch for future sales or recommendations.